-As the game industry ages, our iconic game designers are aging with it.
-Increasingly, they are turning to crowdfunding campaigns to fund their medical costs.
-Although gaming hasn’t always been a lucrative field for designers, it’s clear that even our most experienced designers aren’t making enough to manage a medical crisis.
-As part of CAR-PGA’s mission to help gamers in the community, we have gathered a list of crowdfunding pages for gamers and causes.
+As part of CAR-PGA’s mission to help gamers in the community, we have gathered a list of resources for gamers and causes.
 These pages were chosen based on individual need and projects that further education and development of tabletop role-playing games.
-We do not post startups or other funding requests.

 Please note: This page is not for fundraising games or game development.
 We do not thoroughly vet these causes and assume all are posted in good faith — they can also be removed by the board or Chair if at any time we deem a funding effort in conflict with CAR-PGA’s values and mission.
 Priority is given to members of the CAR-PGA.
 Individuals and organizations are listed by last name in alphabetical order.